The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

 The (human) delegator must define clear boundaries.
 Which agent?
 Which permissions?
 Under which circumstances? - MCP Server Access

-As discussed already, MCP servers are either local, in which case you should run it in a sandboxed and secure environment like a Docker container, or you should ensure the remote MCP is properly secured with OAuth or an API token. - Access to External APIs
+You should run local/workstation MCP servers it in a sandboxed and secure environment like a Docker container, and properly secure remote MCP servers with OAuth. - Access to External APIs

 Many tools interface with upstream and downstream third-party systems.
-Permissions must carry through cleanly to these systems based on both agent and delegator.
+Permissions must carry through cleanly to these systems based on both the agent and the delegator.

 Context Isn’t Metadata.
 It’s Executable Power.